The Great British Bake Off series 5: Episode 7: Pastry

-Episode 8: Advanced Dough
+Episode 8: Advanced Dough (Quarterfinals)

 For the signature bake, they were given the challenge of making sweet fruit loaves that must be free form.
-They had two and a half hours for the bake which is challenging as the bakers were required to use enriched dough which takes longer to proof.
-In the technical, they had two and a half hours to make a povitica, which Chetna had made for her signature loaf.
+They had 21⁄2 hours for the bake which is challenging as the bakers were required to use enriched dough which takes longer to proof.
+In the technical, they had 21⁄2 hours to make a povitica, which Chetna had made for her signature loaf.
 This technical challenge was particularly hard for most of the bakers, many of whose loafs were raw inside and deemed unsafe to eat.
-Doughnuts were set as the challenge in the final task, and the bakers were required to make eighteen each of two different sorts, to be completed in four hours.
+Doughnuts were set as the challenge in the final task, and the bakers were required to make 18 each of two different sorts, to be completed in 4 hours.

 Episode 9: Pâtisserie (Semi-final)

-For the signature challenge, the bakers had to make baklava, including their own filo pastry, with a time limit of three and a half hours to complete the challenge.
-There had to be two different types of baklava, and twenty-four portions in total.
-For the technical challenge, the bakers had to make a schichttorte, and had two hours to complete it.
-There had to be twenty layers in their schichttorte, and was one of Paul's recipes.
+For the signature challenge, the bakers had to make baklava, including their own filo pastry, with a time limit of 31⁄2 hours to complete the challenge.
+There had to be two different types of baklava, and 24 portions in total.
+For the technical challenge, the bakers had to make a schichttorte, and had 2 hours to complete it.
+There had to be 20 layers in their schichttorte, and was one of Paul Hollywood's recipes.
 For the showstopper challenge, the bakers had to make entremets, very small and fine cakes put in a window of a French pâtisserie.
-They had to make two different types of entremets, twelve of each, and had five hours to complete the challenge.
+They had to make two different types of entremets, 12 of each, and had 5 hours to complete the challenge.

 Episode 10: Final

-In the final signature challenge, the bakers had to make Viennoiserie in three and a half hours.
-They had to make two different types of the pastry.
-In the technical, the judges decided to bring things "back to basics" by asking the bakers to bake 12 Victoria Sandwiches, Tartes au citron and Scones.
-The challenge, however, was that they had only two hours to make this and only three instructions.
-The final Showstopper was a Pièce Montée.
-The bakers were given five hours to make this, and the judges said it must be in some self-standing structure.
+In the final signature challenge, the bakers had to make Viennoiserie in 31⁄2 hours.
+They had to make 2 different types of the pastry.
+In the final technical, the judges decided to bring things "back to basics" by asking the bakers to bake 12 Victoria Sandwiches, Tartes au Citron and Scones.
+The challenge, however, was that they had only 2 hours to make this with only 3 instructions.
+The final showstopper was a Pièce Montée.
+The bakers were given 5 hours to make this, and the judges said it must be in some self-standing structure.